sanity/Athena/README.markdown

 Still just a prototype, doesn't support modification or deletion of objects, and probably lots of room for efficiency improvements.
 Also it probably isn't thread safe.
 All of these shortcomings should be addressable without too much effort, this is still a very young endeavor.
+I can't do this alone, so if this excites you and you think you can help, please [let me know](mailto:ian.clarke@gmail.com)